nightingaleproject/vital-records-dotnet/projects/BFDR/README.md

 3. Resetting the middle name if the first name is set again when using the IJENatality class;
 setting the first name and then the middle name ensures no issues will occur.

-For the child's last name, if the family name, denoted as FamilyName in FHIR, is missing or unknown, its corresponding LNAME in IJE has value of "UNKNOWN".
-Vice versa, if its LNAME in IJE is "UNKNOWN", its corresponding FamilyName in FHIR has value of NULL.
-All other values have 1-to-1 mappings between FHIR's FamilyName and IJE's LNAME.
+For the child's last name, if the family name, denoted as ChildFamilyName in FHIR, is missing or unknown, its corresponding KIDLNAME in IJE has value of "UNKNOWN".
+Vice versa, if its KIDLNAME in IJE is "UNKNOWN", its corresponding ChildFamilyName in FHIR has value of NULL.
+All other values have 1-to-1 mappings between FHIR's ChildFamilyName and IJE's KIDLNAME.

 #### FHIR BFDR record to/from IJE Natality format